nikolaknezevic96/CornerStore/README.md

 # CornerStore

-This project is a simple klijent server CRUD application for a corner liqour store.
+This project is a simple client server CRUD application for a corner liqour store.